vamise/nft-marketplace/docs/create-store.md

 # Create Store

-To create a storefront powered by Metaplex, you need to create a store on the Metaplex platform.
+To create a storefront powered by Fyfy.io, you need to create a store on the NFT marketplace platform.
 This guide will outline steps you need to take to create your store.
 After creating your store, this guide will show you how to manage your store information, such as who to whitelist as creators.